pimcore/web2print-tools/README.md

 # Web2Print Tools Bundle for Pimcore

+> [!WARNING]
+> This bundle won't be migrated to Pimcore Studio and therefore will be deprecated with 6.1.

 Adds following additional features to the web2print functionality of Pimcore.
 - Favorite Output Channels
 - Document Editable for Configurable Tables